ianstormtaylor/react-values/docs/guide.md

 >
 > This will expose the `ReactValues` global with its components.

-Once you've got `react-values` installed, the next step is to use one of its helper components to provide a state.
+---

+With `react-values` installed, now you can start building components with it.
 For example, lets build a toggle with the `<BooleanValue>` helper.

-To start, setup an non-interactive toggle component with your styles...
+To start, setup an non-interactive toggle component with some styles:

 ```js
 import React from 'react'